ariff-m/JanTune/README.md

 npm start
 ```

-Open your browser and visit http://localhost:xxxx in the terminal.
+Open your browser and visit http://localhost:8000 in the terminal.
 If everything runs smoothly, you have successfully replicated this application.

+#### Step 6: Test the API

+It is recommended to use Postman for testing.
+For documentation, refer to the instructions above.